MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/assignment-methods.md

 For digital messaging and voice, the default block size is 100 work items of top priority.

 For the records channel,
-- The number of work items prioritized per queue are 10,000
+- The work items prioritized per queue are 10,000
-- The number of work items processed for assignment are 2,000 by default
+- The work items processed for assignment are 2,000 by default

 For more information, see [best practices to manage queues](unified-routing-best-practices.md#manage-queues).